ahwayakchih/nobbic/README.markdown

 podman volume prune
 ```

-Sometimes it may not work, for whatever reason, in which case check [PodmanCleanup](./docs/PodmanCleanup.markdown) doc.
+Sometimes it may not work, for whatever reason, in which case read [docs/PodmanCleanup](./docs/PodmanCleanup.markdown).

 ## TODO